📕 The book in one sentence:

 - All your decisions regarding an online campaign and its development should be based on motivating people’s reasons to share.

-- You should make sure to eliminate or minimize the reasons not to share.
+- You should eliminate or minimise reasons not to share.

-- You should carefully evaluate the motivation to share and the number of people who will have that motive to share.
+- You should evaluate the motivation to share and the number of people who will have that motive.

 🚀 Motives to share: